Welfare Organisations Join Forces To Highlight Problems With Aversive Dog Training Techniques, UK

 The use of such techniques may compromise the welfare of dogs and may worsen the behavioural problems they aim to address, potentially placing owners at considerable risk.
 A number of scientific studies have found an association between the use of aversive training techniques and the occurrence of undesired behaviours in dogs.

 We urge dog owners to carefully consider the help they choose to train their dogs or tackle behavioural problems.
 Anyone can call themselves a behaviour expert, but we believe that only those with a combination of appropriate qualifications, up to date knowledge as well as skills and experience should be treating dogs, and should only do so in a way which does not put the welfare of the dogs at risk.
+Have a peek here, they are experts on dog training.

 The jointly-sponsored website http://www.dogwelfarecampaign.org has information on: